Your Resource for Oncology Information

 - Association of Outpatient Cancer Rehabilitation With Patient-Reported Outcomes and Performance-Based Measures of Function (26:04) – Dr. Mackenzi Pergolott

 - Translating Evidence into Practice through Knowledge Implementation (24:14) – Elizabeth Campione, Meredith Wampler-Kuhn

 EDGE Annotated Bibliography

 As a way to summarize the excellent work and outcomes of our many Oncology EDGE Task Forces, an annotated bibliography has been developed as a quick reference guide.
 The EDGE findings and recommendations are categorized by diagnosis and/or condition (when not diagnosis-specific).
 The goal is to promote the utilization of evidence-based outcome measures across settings in order to provide continuity in oncology rehabilitation.

-The Academy's General Listerv is a very productive messaging system for answering your practice questions.
+APTA Oncology's General Listerv is a very productive messaging system for answering your practice questions.
 In addition, we maintain specialized listservs for our special interest groups.

 Any PT or PTA living in a country other than the US or a healthcare provider from another discipline, not eligible for APTA membership, can take advantage of our membership benefits by becoming a Partner of APTA Oncology.

 Want to get involved?
 Check out APTA Engage for the latest volunteer opportunities within APTA Oncology.
 Check back often as new opportunities arise!